What You Should Know About Bacterial Vaginosis

-It’s a very broad vaginal condition and it’s not a venereal disease or a sexually transmitted infection.
+But, it’s not a venereal disease or a sexually transmitted infection.
 It can, however, lead to a greater risk of contracting sexually transmitted infections.

-Bacterial vaginosis is a vaginal infection that usually affects women of childbearing age.
+More importantly, bacterial vaginosis is a vaginal infection that usually affects women of childbearing age.
 It’s also more common in younger women.

-Still, young women who have never had sexual intercourse can also develop BV.
+Furthermore, young women who have never had sexual intercourse can also develop BV.

 In addition, it’s an infection that is often associated with pregnancies.
 Pregnant women can contract bacterial vaginosis.